-by Quaye Dydasco, Features
+by Quaye Dydasco

-Unless you were living under a rock, there’s no way you didn’t hear about the Beaverton School District boundary change all thanks to Mountain View…Oh wait, that’s a middle school, no wonder I mistake it for Mountainside.
-After the announcement of the district addition, boundary maps came flying out trying to find a population balance.
-Being in eighth grade at the time, I never really paid it much mind.
-It was one of those things that you expect to just be figured out on its own.
-For example, Russia infiltrating our election; not my problem, but it’s somebody’s.
+Unless you were living under a rock, there’s no way you didn’t hear about the Beaverton School District boundary change, all thanks to Mountain View…Oh, wait, that’s a middle school.
+No wonder I mistook it for Mountainside.
+After the announcement of the district addition, boundary maps came flying out, trying to find a population balance.
+Being in eighth grade, I didn’t pay it much mind.
+It was one of those things that you expect to be figured out on its own, like Russia infiltrating our election.
+Not my problem, but it’s somebody’s.

-The agony of navigating my classes, trying not to get trampled in the halls, and socializing with new people!
-This was a new category of suffering that I was unprepared and unsupplied for.
-My first day of school was chaos; freshmen have the day before all the other students where they get to know the school and find their classes.
-Well, I didn’t get that luxury, as a sophomore, people expected you to know where places were.
-Throughout the day, I had to ask teachers and peers how to get to classrooms such as 245 and 102, and then to make matters worse, they always responded with, “well, the two stands for the second floor” or “by the main gym,” expecting that I know where either of those are!
+The agony of navigating my classes, trying not to get trampled in the halls, and socializing with new people was a new category of suffering that I was unprepared for.
+My first day of school was chaos.
+Freshmen have the day before school starts to get to know the school and find their classes.
+I didn’t have that luxury.
+As a sophomore, people expected you to know where places were.
+Throughout the day, I had to ask teachers and peers how to get to classrooms such as 245 and 102.
+They always responded with, “Well, the two stands for the second floor,” or “By the main gym,” expecting that I knew where those were.

 The high school experience in a nutshell.
-(Photo Courtesy of Tumblr)
+(Photo Courtesy of Tumblr.)